• Mattress Guides

 • Regional heat therapy typically consists of warm towels and heating pads and is best for widespread pain such as the lower back and behind your pelvis, making it a great option for sciatica pain.

 • Full heat therapy is also ideal for sciatic nerve pain extending to the lower extremities.
 It can be practiced in a sauna or warm bath.
 However, sciatica may make it difficult to sit in the tub, but warm showers are just as effective.
+If taken close to bedtime, a hot shower can also help with sleep.

 If your sciatica causes extreme tension in your lower back, you can apply heat for 30 minutes to 2 hours, but if your sciatic pain is mild, stick to 15 to 20 minutes per session.